sanger-tol/treeval/docs/usage.md

 nextflow run sanger-tol/treeval --input assets/treeval.yaml --outdir <OUTDIR> -profile singularity, sanger
 ```

-With the `treeval.yaml` containing the information from the above YAML_CONTENTS section
+With the `treeval.yaml` containing the information from the above YAML Contents section

 ### Updating the pipeline